Skip to content

 Live, In-Person & Live on Zoom:

-Zoom Participants Zoom Link - click here at 7 PM on June 22 to Zoom to the Event.
+Zoom Link:Click here at 7 PM on May 16 to Zoom to this event.

 Want an autographed copy?
-The Hickory Stick Bookshop of Washington will be present at the event to sell copies of The Paris Bookseller and other Maher books.
+The Hickory Stick Bookshop of Washington will be present at the event to sell copies of This Exquisite Loneliness.

 Live, In-Person & Live on Zoom: